hamii31/AI_MEDIC/README.md

 Importantly, the high recall for the opacity class (0.97) indicates the model’s effectiveness at correctly identifying potential disease cases, minimizing the risk of missed diagnoses.

-- **Mammography CNN Model: Same architecture as the Pneumonia CNN Model.
+- **Mammography CNN Model: The model shares the same architecture as the Pneumonia CNN Model.**

 **Mammography CNN Classification Report**